iranroman/procedural_step_recog/README.md

   bash scripts/extract_frames.sh /path/to/the/skill desc/Data /path/to/save/the/sound/ SKILL sound true
   ```

-  1.2 `/path/to/the/skill desc/` should be structure such as
+  1.2 `/path/to/the/skill desc/` should be structured such as

   ```
    |- skill desc